sergev/ifcomp/Theory.md

 This document provides a detailed explanation of the IFCOMP (IF COMPare) algorithm, an 8-pass file comparison algorithm originally designed by Reed Kotler in 1979.
 The algorithm compares two text files and identifies deletions, insertions, replacements, and moves between them.

+## Historical Context and Theoretical Foundation

+IFCOMP is based on the foundational work of **Paul Heckel**, who published "A Technique for Isolating Differences Between Files" in Communications of the ACM in April 1978.
+Heckel's algorithm introduced the revolutionary idea of using uniqueness and adjacency to identify matching lines, rather than relying on the computationally expensive Longest Common Subsequence (LCS) method.

+The algorithm is built on two key observations:

+1. **Unique Line Principle**: A line that occurs once and only once in each file must be the same line (possibly moved).
+2. **Adjacency Extension**: Lines immediately adjacent to matched unique pairs that are identical must also match.

+Heckel demonstrated that this approach:
+- Produces differences that correspond closely to intuitive notions of change
+- Runs in **linear time** O(N+M) instead of O(N×M) for LCS
+- Handles moved blocks elegantly by showing only block boundaries as changed
+- Is concise, easy to understand, and space-efficient

+IFCOMP extends Heckel's 5-pass approach with an additional 3 passes (Passes 5-8) to detect and handle moved blocks more precisely using tree data structures.

 ## Contents

+- Historical Context: Heckel's foundational work and theoretical basis
 - Overview: High-level algorithm description
 - Data Structures: Explanation of key structures (HashNodeDecl, StringDecl, FileLineDecl, NodeDecl)
 - Pass 1: Hash table construction with details on the hash function